bradeneast/bradeneast.com/posts/_blog/staggering animations - css vs javascript.md

 ## 2019/09/03
 ### ui, design, css, javascript

-Fun fact of the day: your odds of winning an Academy Award are about 10 times better than your odds of experiencing an earthquake.
-Don't give up on that film project!
 Today, let's talk about integrating motion into our websites and user interfaces.

+> Your odds of winning an Academy Award are about 10 times better than your odds of experiencing an earthquake.

 ![people in motion on a sidewalk](/_images/blog/people-in-motion.jpg)

 It's pretty obious that movement happening in perfect sync seems unnatural to us.
-Unless you're going for the 1970's kung fu movie vibe, you probably want to stagger and tweak your animations.
+Unless you're going for the 1970's kung fu movie vibe, you probably want to stagger and tweak your animations to act like they're bound by the laws of physics.

-Our brains like smooth, sequential motion that overlaps, speeds up, and slows down according to the laws of physics.
-That kind of motion is consistent with our experience and feels familiar.
+Our brains like smooth, sequential motion that overlaps, speeds up, and slows down in a way that feels familiar to the real world.
 In animation and motion design, a quick way to acheive this effect is through *staggered* or overlapping movement.

 <style>